moja-global/moja_global_docs/docs/DevelopmentSetup/FLINT.example_installation.rst

 FLINT.example
 #############

 The FLINT.example gives an example of how to build and run libraries using the FLINT framework.
-It is recommended to set up FLINT.example repository before setting up FLINT in order to get a better idea of how FLINT works.
+It is recommended to practice running simulations using FLINT.example repository after the FLINT core installation is completed.
+This will help you to familiarise yourself with FLINT and help you to understand how FLINT works.

 The Docker file used here can be found in the ``Dockerfile`` file at the root of the repository.
 This Docker file builds from the image ``mojaglobal/flint:bionic`` which can be found in docker hub.

-There are 3 different environemnts listed in this document to build and run the examples:
+There are 3 different environments listed in this document to build and run the examples:

 * **Windows - Visual Studio 2019**: develop, run and debug
 * **Visual Studio Code**: develop, run and debug